OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Guideline on appropriate methods for processing the feedback of penetration tests

 ##### SUCCESS METRICS
-* 80% of relevant HW and SW versions are stored
+* 80% of relevant hardware and software versions are stored
 * 70 % of all tests for a project are tested with a hardware-independent test interface

 ##### COSTS